apache/fury/docs/specification/xlang_serialization_spec.md

 - enum: a data type consisting of a set of named values.
 Rust enum with non-predefined field values are not supported as an enum.
 - named_enum: an enum whose value will be serialized as the registered name.
-- struct: a morphic(final) type serialized by Fury Struct serializer. i.e. it doesn't have subclasses.
+- struct: a morphic(final) type serialized by Fory Struct serializer. i.e. it doesn't have subclasses.
 Suppose we're deserializing `List<SomeClass>`, we can save dynamic serializer dispatch since `SomeClass` is morphic(final).
-- compatible_struct: a morphic(final) type serialized by Fury compatible Struct serializer.
+- compatible_struct: a morphic(final) type serialized by Fory compatible Struct serializer.
 - named_struct: a `struct` whose type mapping will be encoded as a name.
 - named_compatible_struct: a `compatible_struct` whose type mapping will be encoded as a name.
 - ext: a type which will be serialized by a customized serializer.